 The massive global effects of the coronavirus pandemic have had an equally seismic impact on the car industry.

-This is Autocar’s round-up of how the car world is being impacted.
+This is Autocar’s rolling round-up of how the car world is being impacted, and its recovery as lockdown restrictions slowly ease.
 It will be updated regularly with information and links to more in-depth stories.